 A lower number of babies are being born on Saturdays and Sundays.
 What does it mean to have fewer Saturn and Sun ruled children in the overall mix of things?

 How does Dayology view these birth trends?
 An even distribution of births through the seven days of the week creates an equal number of Days Rays throughout humanity.
 To have a steady rise in Tuesday born children makes for more active and aggressive elements within our society.
 More Thursday born children increases our hopes, as well as appetites and expectations.
-A lack of Sunday born children means that we have fewer natural leaders and managers to organize us.
-A lack of Saturday born children indicates an absence of responsible figures to help us keep in touch with essential values and strengthen our connections to our environment.
+A lack of Sunday born children means that we have fewer natural leaders and managers to organize our efforts.
+A lack of Saturday born children indicates an absence of responsible figures to help us stay in touch with essential values and strengthen our connections to our environment.

 Our current social scene seems to resemble this strange mix of energies.
 If this new combination of Day Rays has a detrimental effect on our worldly affairs, it can only be corrected by allowing natural “birthing” to occur.
 It is not being suggested that we go back to home births, but that the natural Day Ray rhythms be respected by letting birthing to take place naturally on the day of the Soul’s Choice.
 There’s no reason that doctors can’t occasionally cover weekends and take time off during the week providing adequate medical staff to greet the newcomers to our planet.

 UPDATE – Another matter under consideration is that the conditions of morbidity (illness) and mortality (death) are more prevalent in low weight infants.
 A Journal de Pediatria report in 2019 concluded that a greater percentage of newborns born on Saturday and Sunday were not doing as well or actually making it into life as those born on the other five days of the week.